In case you haven’t heard, the bilingual, Hispanic market of the US is a missed opportunity for

 - Nielsen Mobile Insights has found that the average Hispanic mobile user uses 658 minutes per month on their mobile plan, which is significantly more than the average of 510 minutes per month for all consumers.

 Takeaway: Be present with relevant content and ads on the platforms they’re using.
-Bidding higher on mobile, crafting mobile-specific ads and creating Call-Only campaigns could prove very successful.
+Bidding higher on mobile, crafting mobile-specific ads, and creating Call-Only campaigns could prove very successful.

 4) Determine Your Target Audience

 You cannot market to GenX Hispanics the same way you would to Hispanic Millennials.
-According to Huffington Post, Hispanic Millennials are largely bilingual Americans who are assimilated into contemporary American society but still value the emotional connection to their heritage.
+According to the Huffington Post, Hispanic Millennials are largely bilingual Americans who are assimilated into contemporary American society but still value the emotional connection to their heritage.